hkamel/databricks-azureml-mlops/README.md

 ### Azure Databricks Workspace

-In your Azure subsciption, you need to [create an Azure Databricks workspace](https://docs.azuredatabricks.net/getting-started/try-databricks.html#step-2-create-a-databricks-workspace) to get started.
+In your Azure subscription, you need to [create an Azure Databricks workspace](https://docs.azuredatabricks.net/getting-started/try-databricks.html#step-2-create-a-databricks-workspace) to get started.

 > NOTE: I recommend to place the Azure Databricks Workspace in a new Resource Group, to be able to clean everything up more easily afterwards.